noahehall/theBookOfNoah/algorithms.md

     - describe the problem
     - create a series of steps to solve the problem
     - p34ro4m 5h3 w53pw 5o og5qin q e3wi43e 43wul5W
+  - `data`
     - to create a solution you need data on which to base a conslusion
+    - the size and complexity of data sources can greatly affect the solution resolution
+    - humans think about dta in nonspecific ways and apply various rules to the  same data to tunderstand it in ways that computers never can
+    - computers view of data is structued, simple, uncompromising, and uncreative
+      - you have to consider data from the computers point of view when using algorithms
+      - computers only see ones and zeros
+      - a large part of algorithms is making the data appear in a form that the computer dan use when using the algorithm to find a solution to an issue
+      -
   - algorithms have twoo main perspectives
     - issues - problems tha tyou need to solve
       - can describe the desired output of an algorithm